Cecil Williamson: World War II

-In 1938, MI6 hired Williamson to investigate the Nazi's occult interests, and in doing so he formed the Witchcraft Research Center.
-An April 1944 news report, while not mentioning the Witchcraft Research Center, reflects their area of expertise in claiming Goebbels was going to 'harness fortune telling, astrology, and necromancy to his propaganda machine'.
+In 1938, MI6 hired Williamson to investigate the Nazis' occult interests, and in doing so he formed the Witchcraft Research Center.
+An April 1944 news report, while not mentioning the Witchcraft Research Center nor Williamson, reflects their area of expertise in claiming Goebbels was going to 'harness fortune telling, astrology, and necromancy to his propaganda machine'.

 Gardner and the Museum

 In 1946, Williamson met Gerald Gardner in the Atlantis Bookshop in London at a talk which Gardner was giving.
 The two became friends largely due to their mutual interest in the theory of the pagan witch cult.

 In 1947, Williamson tried to open a museum about witchcraft in Stratford-on-Avon, but was forced to change his plans after local opposition.
 In 1948, Williamson bought a dilapidated windmill at Castletown on the Isle of Man.
 He turned it into the Folklore Center of Superstition and Witchcraft, and opened it in 1949, along with an adjacent restaurant, the Witches' Kitchen.

-Williamson employed Gardner to be the 'resident witch' at the museum, which had been renamed the Museum of Magic and Witchcraft after the repeal of the 1735 Witchcraft Act in 1951.
+Williamson employed Gardner to be the 'resident witch' at the museum, which had been renamed the Museum of Magic and Witchcraft after the repeal of the Witchcraft Act 1735 in 1951.
 However, Williamson and Gardner's relationship began to fall apart, and Williamson wanted to return to England.
 So in 1952 he sold the museum to Gardner, and moved all his artefacts to a new site, in Windsor, renaming it the Museum of Witchcraft.
 Gardner, using his own artefact collection, continued to run the museum on the Isle of Man for the rest of his life.

 At Windsor, Williamson's museum remained open for a year, and was quite successful, but was again forced out due to local opposition.
 In 1954 he therefore moved the museum to Bourton-on-the-Water in Gloucestershire.
 Here, the museum was damaged in an arson attack, and so, in 1960, Williamson moved the museum to Boscastle in Cornwall, where it remains to this day.